-- 167. The efforts leading up to the tentative selection of the plan for this feasibility study included plan formulation, evaluation, and comparison and were spread out over the course of 14 years between the feasibility study, initiated in 2000, and this interim Feasibility Report (2015).
-The Line of Protection and Interior Drainage Plan formulation and evaluation processes were completed in 2002.
-A comparison of the Line of Protection Alternatives and the tentative selection of the plan were completed in 2005 as was a comparison and tentative selection of the Interior Drainage Plans.
-A revised detailed cost-benefit comparison and consequently a change in the tentative plan selection for the Interior Drainage occurred in 2010 along with the optimization of the Tentatively Selected Line of Protection Plan after a few years of funding delays. - 168.
-After Hurricane Sandy (October 29-30, 2012) a post-Sandy updated Interior Drainage Plan comparison and a optimization of the Tentatively Selected Line of Protection Plan were performed for this interim feasibility study to account for the changed conditions in the study area.
+- 165. The efforts leading up to the selection of the plan for this feasibility study included plan formulation, evaluation, and comparison and were spread out over the course of 16 years between the feasibility study, initiated in 2000, and this interim Feasibility Report (2016).
+The project alignment and Interior Drainage Plan formulation and evaluation processes were completed in 2002.
+A comparison of the project alignment alternatives and the tentative selection of the plan were completed in 2005 as was a comparison and tentative selection of the Interior Drainage Plans.
+A revised detailed cost-benefit comparison and consequently a change in the tentative plan selection for the Interior Drainage occurred in 2010 along with the optimization of the Tentatively Selected project alignment Plan after a few years of funding delays. - 166.
+After Hurricane Sandy (October 29-30, 2012), a post-Sandy updated Interior Drainage Plan comparison and a optimization of the Tentatively Selected project alignment Plan were performed for this interim feasibility study to account for the changed conditions in the study area.
 This section discusses the formulation, evaluation, comparison, tentative selection process as they originally occurred along with a narrative on the impacts of the post-Sandy updates and the NED Plan optimization process.